liuyuzhenn/vloc/README.md

 ```shell
 cd data && ./download.ps1
 ```

-## Instruction

-- Reconstruction
-- Localization

 ## Reconstruction

 ### Usage

 - colmap_path: path of colmap
 - work_space: path of the folder to place the output
-- img_dir: path of the folder folder containing all images
+- img_dir: path of the folder containing all images

 ```shell
 python src/reconstruct.py --colmap_path /path/to/colmap --work_space /path/to/work_space --img_dir /path/to/image_folder